oldtownmedia/otm-development-standards/PHP.md

 ?>
 ```

-Please use lowercase and underscores for variable names.
+Use lowercase letters and underscores for variable names.

 **Avoid:**